facundoq/facundoq.github.io/unlp/lsa16/index.md

 Each handshape was executed imposing few constraints on the subjects to increase diversity and realism in the database.
 All subjects were non-signers and right-handed, were taught how to perform the handshape during the shooting session by showing them an image of the handshape as performed by one of the authors, and practiced each handshape a few times before recording.

-We employed a generic webcam for the recording.
+We employed a generic webcam for the recording, with a resolution of 640 by 480.

 ## Raw version